-The Mission Regional Chamber of Commerce, established in 1893.
+The Mission Regional Chamber of Commerce (MRCC) was established in 1893.
 The MRCC is a member-driven organization made up of close to 500 businesses and local organizations in the region.
 The Chamber is a not-for-profit organization, incorporated under the Federal Board of Trade Act.
 The Chamber is governed by a Board of Directors, who adhere to the MRCC Bylaws and Constitution.
 The MRCC is also a member of the BC Chamber of Commerce and the Canadian Chamber of Commerce.
-See the "History" section below for more information on the Chamber's history.

 Membership in the BC and Canadian Chambers of Commerce is fundamentally important when advocating to senior levels of government.
 Through membership in the network, the MRCC becomes a part of more than 200,000 businesses’ voices across Canada.